All Episodes

 This wasn't a State of the Union speech we heard the other night, but it had all the trappings.

-And when that Congressman hollered you lie at the president, we did get a snapshot of the nation's state, and it's not a pretty picture.
+And when that congressman hollered, you lie at the president, we did get a snapshot of the nation-state, and it's not a pretty picture.

-Countries in an angry mood, people frustrated, tempers are short, congressmen are being shouted down at town hall meetings, where constituents sometimes show up with guns, and at rallies like the one yesterday in Washington where people carried signs such as Barry Healthcare with Kennedy.
+Congressmen are being shouted down at town hall meetings where constituents sometimes show up with guns and at rallies like the one yesterday in Washington where people carried signs such as Bury Healthcare with Kennedy.

-I remember watching then not far from where Congressman hurled his insult as uh Trent Lott put his hand on the shoulder of his Democrat counterpart Tom Dashell to announce the Senate had passed a 40 billion dollar emergency appropriations bill and passed it unanimously.
+I remember watching then not far from where Congressman hurled his insult as Trent Lott put his hand on the shoulder of his Democrat counterpart Tom Daschell to announce the Senate had passed a $40 billion emergency appropriations bill and passed it unanimously.

-It made us proud to know that we could do what we had to do when we had to, but brought out our best.
+It made us proud to know that we could do what we had to do, we had to, but brought out our best.

-You know, Bob, I I gotta tell you something.
+You know, Bob, I got to tell you something.

 I'm busting buttons proud.